zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 Within the Portal implementation itself, we have applied this optimization to the Hubs extension and have observed about 15% gains for the scenarios we tested (resources and resource-groups data load) with normal network latency.
 As latencies get higher, the benefits should be greater.

+<a name="working-with-data-loading-data-reusing-loaded-cached-data-with-findcachedentity"></a>
-### Reusing loaded/cached data with `findCachedEntity`
+### Reusing loaded/cached data with <code>findCachedEntity</code>

 Browsing resources is a very common activity in the new Azure Portal.
 Here, columns in the resource list should be loaded using a `QueryCache<TEntity, ...>`.
 When the user activates a resource list item, the details shown in the resource Blade should be loaded using an `EntityCache<TEntity, ...>`, where `TEntity` is often shared between these two data caches.
-To show details of a resource, rather than issue an ajax call to load the resource details model into `EntityCache`, use the `findCachedEntity` option to locate this already loaded entity in some other `QueryCache` (or even nested in some other `EntityCache`):
+To show details of a resource, rather than issue an AJAX call to load the resource details model into `EntityCache`, use the `findCachedEntity` option to locate this already loaded entity in some other `QueryCache` (or nested in some other `EntityCache`):

 ```ts
 this.websiteEntities = new MsPortalFx.Data.EntityCache<SamplesExtension.DataModels.WebsiteModel, number>({